Louvain-la-Neuve: The 24 heures vélo

 Celebrating its 40th edition in 2017, the 24 heures vélo (24-hour bike ride) is the biggest student party in Belgium.
 The event, which regularly draws upwards of 40,000 students to the city, is organized by a student group called the CSE Animations (Centre Sportif Etudiant) and runs annually from 1:00 p.m.
 Wednesday to 1:00 p.m.
 Thursday usually during the fourth week of October.
 Due to the recent terrorist attacks in Europe and the existing risk of new ones, the 2016 edition was cancelled.

 The starting concept was simple: to race for 24 hours on a bike.
 Nowadays, competitors are separated in three categories: racers, that race seriously; folk bikes, including decorated bikes and home built contraptions; and charity racers raising money for humanitarian causes.

 The festival is an occasion for the numerous student associations in the town to compete in building silly bikes, set up some related activity, or simply provide beer and music to the tens of thousands of students coming from all over Belgium.

 In the morning, the activities end with a concert by a famous singer in the main square.

 This event gives a hint at how student life and traditions have developed on the newly born campus, reviving some long lost customs as the traditional Catholic Belgian students hat, the calotte.

 The ride has also been at the center of some more political issues.
 In 1999 it was cancelled due to the death of a drunken student who had fallen from the dalle in 1998.
 This happened again at the 2006 edition, when a student was found dead in the early morning in the streets of the dalle.
 The event was also threatened in 2005 and 2006 because of a student association strike and other organisation problems.

 Louvain-la-Neuve Science Park

-Created in 1971, Louvain-la-Neuve Science Park is the first of its kind in Belgium and is the biggest one in Wallonia (the French-speaking part of Belgium).
+Created in 1971, Louvain-la-Neuve Science Park is the first of its kind in Belgium and is the biggest one in Wallonia.
 It covers 2.31 square kilometres spread over the area of the town of Ottignies-Louvain-la-Neuve and the municipality of Mont-Saint-Guibert (30 km away from Brussels).